vincenthsh/gamma/README.md

 ## How to use

-This assumes you're using `yarn` with workspaces.
+This assumes you're using `pnpm` with workspaces and `nx` for caching.
 Each workspace is an action.

+A good monorepo bootstrapper for `pnpm` and `nx` is [@aws/pdk - monorepoTs](https://aws.github.io/aws-pdk/developer_guides/monorepo/index.html) project type.

-Your root `package.json` should look like:
+Your root `package.json` will look like:

 ```json
 {